bydzen/linux-customization/theme1/README.md

-### Check folder 'assets' to extract prerequisites
+### Check folder 'assets' to see help and extract prerequisites
 #### More information about themes contact: dev@rayatiga.com

 #### Screenshots Themes1